 Woodworking Space.
 The Training the Hand Workshop is held in Rob's personal workshop in a specially designed teaching area approximately 2000 square feet with 14 student workbenches.
 Each workbench has a sharpening station, anti fatigue mats, overhead power cord, bench lamp, vise and bench dogs, shooting board, and bench hook.
 The teaching room is abundantly lit with bright, white, LED lights.

 Lodging.
 There are no hotels in Grand Bay.
-The closest hotels to Rob's workshop are 6 to 10 miles away, located on the west side of the city of Saint John, New Brunswick (note: NOT St. John's - that is a different city).
+The closest hotels to Rob's workshop are 6 to 10 miles away, located on the west side of the city of Saint John, New Brunswick (note: DO NOT use "St. John's" - that is a different Canadian city).
 Just search Hotels.com or any other hotel site for hotels in Grand Bay - Westfield, New Brunswick, Canada area and these hotels will come up.
-Click the button below to learn about or recommended hotel and other nearby hotels.
+Click the red button below to learn about our recommended hotel and other nearby hotels.

 Frequently Asked Questions.
 Over the years a our students tend to ask similar questions about the workshop.
-Click the button below to read our answers to the most common questions we get.
+Click the red button below to read our answers to the most common questions we get.

 Basic Requirements to Enter Canada.
 Entry into Canada is solely determined by Canada Border Services Agency (CBSA) officials in accordance with Canadian law.
 We have had students that have had difficulties and have even been denied entry into Canada.
-We recommend you click on the button below and carefully read the the requirements for entry into Canada.
+We recommend you click on the red button below and carefully read the the requirements for entry into Canada.